 Manufactured Gas Plant Sites.
 CERC and its predecessors operated manufactured gas plants (MGPs) in the past.
-In Minnesota, CERC has completed remediation on two sites, other than ongoing monitoring and water treatment.
-There are five remaining sites in CERC's Minnesota service territory.
-CERC believes that it has no liability with respect to two of these sites.
+There are seven MGP sites in CERC's Minnesota service territory.
+CERC believes it never owned or operated, and therefore has no liability with respect to, two of these sites.
+With respect to two other sites, CERC has completed state ordered remediation, other than ongoing monitoring and water treatment.

-At March 31, 2014, CERC had recorded a liability of \$14 million for remediation of these Minnesota sites.
+At June 30, 2014, CERC had recorded a liability of \$13 million for remediation of these Minnesota sites.
 The estimated range of possible remediation costs for the sites for which CERC believes it may have responsibility was \$6 million to \$41 million based on remediation continuing for 30 to 50 years.
 The cost estimates are based on studies of a site or industry average costs for remediation of sites of similar size.
 The actual remediation costs will be dependent upon the number of sites to be remediated, the participation of other potentially responsible parties (PRPs), if any, and the remediation methods used.
 The Minnesota Public Utilities Commission includes approximately \$285,000 annually in rates to fund normal ongoing remediation costs.
-As of March 31, 2014, CERC had collected \$6.4 million from insurance companies to be used for future environmental remediation.
+As of June 30, 2014, CERC had collected \$6 million from insurance companies to be used for future environmental remediation.

 In addition to the Minnesota sites, the United States Environmental Protection Agency and other regulators have investigated MGP sites that were owned or operated by CERC or may have been owned by one of its former affiliates.
-CERC and CenterPoint Energy do not expect the ultimate outcome of these investigations will have a material adverse impact on the financial condition, results of operations or cash flows of either CenterPoint Energy or CERC.
+CERC and CenterPoint

+Energy do not expect the ultimate outcome of these investigations will have a material adverse impact on the financial condition, results of operations or cash flows of either CenterPoint Energy or CERC.